starkninja/devilslyric/notes.md

   Styling

   Add friend picker for sending coins - do we need to use a form an make each one a button maybe?
+  - NO - each user listing its own form, with only a submit button, and a hidden field including the user id!
+It's *genius*!!

   The entire comment controller and views need to be done still